 Stovetop Rice Pudding

-If you are looking additional leftover rice recipes, give my Gluten-free Ham & Rice Benedict a try!
+Rice pudding with leftover rice is a great way to use up rice leftovers.
+And if you are looking additional leftover rice recipes, give my festive Gluten-free Ham & Rice Benedict a try!

-If you are looking for even more leftover reicpes, check out my Leftovers Reinvented Board on Pinterest!
+If you are looking for even more leftover recipes, check out my Leftovers Reinvented Board on Pinterest!

 - whipped cream optional